Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Conclusion

 \section{Conclusion}

-We propose two abstract neural network architectures depicted in Figs.~\ref{fig: nn_Riccati} and~\ref{fig: nn_u}, which respectively solve certain high dimensional HJ PDEs and the feedback controls in the corresponding optimal control problems.
+We propose two abstract neural network architectures depicted in Figs.~\ref{fig: nn_Riccati} and~\ref{fig: nn_u}, which respectively solve certain high dimensional HJ PDEs and are used to compute the optimal controls in the corresponding optimal control problems.
 To implement these abstract architectures, we present two Resnet-type deep neural network implementations and show several numerical results in Section~\ref{sec:implementation}.
 These architectures pave the way to leverage dedicated hardware designed for neural networks to obtain efficient implementations of the numerical algorithms for certain optimal control problems and HJ PDEs.
 It has potential in real-time computations for these high dimensional problems.
 Moreover, these architectures are designed based on the theories of linear-quadratic controls and min-plus algebra, and hence there are theoretical guarantees for these neural network architectures.
-Currently, we are working on implementing these proposed neural network architectures on dedicated hardware FPGAs.
-We expect the computations to be at least as efficient as the algorithm in~\cite{Darbon2016Algorithms}.
+A preliminary implementation of our proposed neural network architecture on FPGAs shows promising speed up compared to CPUs.
+Beyond the numerical experiments in Section~\ref{sec:implementation}, we also tried some examples where the assumption (A2) is not satisfied.
+In these examples, we observed that our proposed neural network architectures also provide reasonable numerical outputs.
+These observations suggest that the assumption (A2) is sufficient but not necessary for our proposed architectures.